 The Base Case model includes the existing PSCo generation resources.
-The Base Case also modeled PI-2019-2 at 250MW output.
-The other Provisional Interconnection requests modeled in the Base Case are are PI-2019-4 which has a GI queue position of GI-2018-25.
-There were no other higher-queued generators in the Provisional Interconnection queue with POI in the same generation pocket and no higher-queued generation in the Generation Interconnection queue which have a Power Purchase Agreement or have received the state approval in the Electric Resource Plan which qualified for inclusion in the Base Case.
+The other Provisional Interconnection requests modeled in the Base Case are GI-2018-24 and GI-2018-25.
+There were no other generators in the Provisional Interconnection queue with POI in the same generation pocket and no higher-queued generation in the Generation Interconnection queue which have a Power Purchase Agreement or have received the state approval in the Electric Resource Plan which qualified for inclusion in the Base Case.

-The Benchmark Case for evaluating the system impact of PI-2019-3 generation output was created from the Base Case by changing the generation dispatch to reflect a heavy south to north flow on the Comanche - Midway - Jackson Fuller - Daniels Park transmission system.
+The Benchmark Case for evaluating the system impact of PI-2019-5 generation output was created from the Base Case by changing the generation dispatch to reflect a heavy south to north flow on the Comanche - Midway - Jackson Fuller - Daniels Park transmission system.
 This was accomplished by adopting the generation dispatch given in Table 1 below.
 The generation dispatch of the neighboring systems was provided by the neighboring utilities.